vincentyu750/ADR/UI Framework.md

 ## Consequences

-Due to developing on a hybrid application and being able to handle twoww different platforms iOS and Android.
+Due to developing on a hybrid application and being able to handle two different platforms iOS and Android.